 - Only PDF submissions are acceptable.
 The submission system is currently unable to handle ASCII, Word, LaTeX, or anything other than standard PDF.
 It is the responsibility of the submitter to verify that the PDF is completely viewable/printable by all major operating systems (LINUX, MacOS, Windows).

-Previously Published Research Submission Deadline is 15 October 2019.
+Previously Published Research Poster Submission Deadline is 30 September 2019.